 How do screen reader users navigate a page?

 Let’s look at an example of how someone might use a screen reader to read a web page.
-Technology aside, the way screen reader users navigate is not all that different from how someone with a visual impairment would.
+Technology aside, the way screen reader users navigate is not all that different from how someone without a visual impairment would.
 But instead of using their eyes to skim a page, they use their fingers and a keyboard.

 They may start by paging through the top navigational elements, then jump down through the page reading the headers and links.
 Like everyone else, they often rely on headers and sub-headers to skim the page, then drill down into content they find especially useful.